Grateful [I’m Still Breathing]

 I remember all the assholes that made my life hell for being the chubby girl with bad hair and cheap clothes.
 That’s what happens, I suppose, being the poor kids in a wealthy area.
 Add some weight and you stand out like a flamboyant Drag Queen at a Republican Convention.

 I look back now and think, Ha!
-I tried so fucking hard to stay in shape, but I’ve never been able to lose weight.
-At one point I got fit — I’d simply converted my fat into muscle—but it was so difficult to maintain.
+I tried so fucking hard to stay in shape, but was never been able to lose weight.
+At one point I got fit — I’d simply converted my fat into muscle and only ate lean protein and vegetables—but it was so difficult to maintain.

 I gave up on trying so hard to be what society, what doctors thought I should be — one-hundred and twenty-five pounds of solid, what?

-At one-hundred and forty I look like ghostly—hollow, sunken, frail — like death was coming for me.
+At one-hundred and forty I look ghostly—hollow, sunken, frail — like death was coming for me.

 When I told my dad it’d been Celiac Disease all along, he was so happy.
 We were happy when we found out, too.

 My husband joked: “It’s like, ‘Hallelujah!
 It’s Celiac Disease!
-Woohoo!’” and we laugh at how ridiculous it is to be ecstatic about getting diagnosed with something that has no cure, something that kills people all the time.
+Woohoo!’” and we laugh at how ridiculous it is to be ecstatic about getting diagnosed with something that has no cure, something that kills people all the time—an incurable autoimmune disease.

-It’s okay, though.
+It’s OK, though.
 Everything is good right now.
 We know, and that’s a huge step forward.

 It’s been so long since I could say that genuinely…